ivan-kud/ml-service/README.md

 # Service with some ML models
-This is my instance segmentation service basen on MaskRCNN model trained on COCO dataset for person class only.

-Service is available [here](FIXME).
-On the page you should choose image file with persons and press 'Submit' button.
-After awhile you'll see segmented image.
+[Here](FIXME) is my service where you can apply machine learning models to solve some problems, such as:
+- Digit classification

 **Technical description:**
-1. Model: MaskRCNN based on resnet101;
-2. Training dataset: COCO-2017;
-3. Library: FIXME;
-4. Backend: FastAPI;
+- Backend: FastAPI
-5. Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript
-5. Cloud service: DigitalOcean (GCP was used before 24.02.2022).
+- Cloud service: DigitalOcean (GCP was used before 02.2022)